kunai-project/community-rules/README.md

     * at least one comment to tell what the rule tries to catch
     * at least something that help **cross-referencing** your rules (hash, url to a threat report ...)

-## Rule Severity
+## Rule Severity Attribution

-Severity is used to encode the importance of an event matching the rule.
+**Severity** is used to encode the importance of an event matching the rule.
 Following are some important points about detection rules:

 - **Severities are cumulative so if one event matches two rules the severities will be added**.
 This is a great way to encode some suspicious things that may stack up.
 - **Maximum severity** is always bounded to **10** (even when stacking up)
-- [1;5]: this is suspicious use different value to graduate "suspiciousness"
+- **[1;5]**: this is suspicious use different value to graduate "suspiciousness"
 - **6: Moderate Impact**
   Events that might indicate a compromised or abnormal state but don’t immediately pose a significant risk.
 These could involve unusual but non-critical activities that require investigation.